 As risk managers, insurers and investors, the insurance industry can play a key role in protecting the priceless and irreplaceable assets that make up our world heritage.

-The PSI and WWF, in consultation with UNESCO, are working together with the global insurance industry to deliver the world’s first insurance industry statement of commitment to protect the outstanding universal value of World Heritage Sites.
-This initiative will span risk management, insurance and investment activities of the insurance industry, as well as education, awareness raising and stakeholder engagement.
+The PSI, WWF and UNESCO worked together with the insurance industry to deliver the world’s first insurance industry statement of commitment to protect the outstanding universal value of World Heritage Sites.
+This initiative spans risk management, insurance and investment activities of the insurance industry, as well as education, awareness raising and stakeholder engagement.

-Furthermore, this initiative complements other major PSI initiatives—particularly the initiative to develop global guidance to manage environmental, social and governance risks in insurance underwriting and the Insurance Industry Development Goals for Cities launched by the PSI and ICLEI – Local Governments for Sustainability at the ICLEI World Congress 2018 in Montréal.
+Furthermore, this initiative complements other major PSI initiatives—particularly the initiative to develop global guidance to manage environmental, social and governance risks in insurance underwriting and the Insurance Industry Development Goals for Cities launched by the PSI and ICLEI – Local Governments for Sustainability at the ICLEI World Congress 2018 in Montréal in June 2018.

 3. The insurance industry’s statement of commitment to protect World Heritage Sites